isomerpages/nlb-mobile-guide/spotlight/wellbeing/strongfemaleprotagonist.md

 Set in Singapore, during the Hungry Ghost Month, The Girl Under the Bed is a spooky and thrilling tale about Jingli, who is Secondary One.
 She finds a ghost sleeping under her bed and they become friends.
 With another boy, Weizhong, who is also a medium, they set out to find out more about Xiaomei and why she appeared to Jingli.<br/>
 <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=14493659">Find the book at the libraries</a>.

 <h5>Giant days.
-Volume 1, Not on the test edition, Fall semester</h5>
+Volume 1, Not on the Test Edition, Fall Semester</h5>
 <i>John Allison</i><br/>
 <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203946089"><img src="/images/FR-1-giant-days-autumn.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English 741.5973 ALL -[CMX].
 Boom!
 Studios, 2017.<br/>